LaitAh/isMyTeaReady/ProjectDesign/Idea.md

 ### Idea for future improvement

 In this file is the list of some ideas for future developments that I would one day like to implement for IsMyTeaReady.
-If the box is checked, the task is in progress or has already been completed, otherwise, it is on hold.
+If the box is checked, the task is in progress in the roadmap or has already been completed, otherwise, it is on hold.

 - [ ] Sort tea list by tea type
 - [ ] Create a user profile